dantremb/libft/README.md

 # libft
-Remake some of principal function from string.h and stdlib.h
+A lots of function to do things....